parrt/data-acquisition/hw/pipeline.md

-# Data translation pipeline
+# Data conversion

 ## Goal

 The goal of this  homework is to study the most common text-based data formats: `csv`, `xml`, `json`, and `html`.
 Parsing data files can be tricky, but generating them is easy and teaches you to speak in those languages.
 In this first homework, you will therefore be generating data in multiple formats but using standard Python libraries to read that data back in.
-The exception is that you will be parsing comma-separated value (CSV) files the hard way.
+The exception is that you will be parsing comma-separated value (CSV) files the hard way (i.e., yourself).

+### (Optional) Translation pipeline

 The basic idea is that you will be able to read in some data in csv format and pass it  along a pipeline of data conversions, ultimately getting it back to the original format: